neil1taylor/nutanix-vpc-orchestrator/docs/quick_test.md

 done
 ```

-## Alternative: Using jq for Better Output
+## Alternative: Using jq for better output

 If you have `jq` installed for better JSON parsing: